Kumarmehta019/TKG-Fashion/README.md

 In order for the filtered category to work the product index component needed to be amended to add UrlSearchParams and a value.
 A useEffect would then implement the categoryValue as the value found from the URL and display the contents on the page.

 #### _**Home page- Random Products:**_
 I wanted to create three random products that would display on the website when a user goes to the website.
 In order to do that I created a random cards component where three random product useState were created.
-A useEffect hook was used and within this hook a random product was selected using `Math.floor` and `Math.random()` the random numper was then spliced from the products array (called data).
+A useEffect hook was used and within this hook a random product was selected using `Math.floor` and `Math.random()` the random number was then spliced from the products array (called data).
 The function was used again on the other two random products.
 This helped to avoid any duplication of random cards in the array.

 ```js
 const [randomProductOne, setRandomProductOne] = useState(null)